laravel/docs/broadcasting.md

 composer require pusher/pusher-php-server
 ```

-Next, you should configure your Pusher Channels credentials in your `.env` file:
+Next, you should configure your Pusher Channels credentials in your application's `.env` file:

 ```ini
 PUSHER_APP_ID=your-pusher-app-id